ChannMyaeAung/webdesign-with-bubbles/README.md

 # webdesign-with-bubbles
 Hi, my name is Chan.
 <br>
-This is just a UI i made with just HTML and CSS.
+This is just a UI I made with just HTML and CSS.
 <br>
 I’m looking to collaborate on any kind of internship which will get me necessary experience to jump into the professional IT industry.
 <br>